vsrinivas/fuchsia/docs/ddk/driver-development.md

 ## Directory structure

 Zircon drivers are found under [system/dev](../../system/dev).
-They are grouped by a device class.
-Device classes are defined in [ddk/include/ddk/protodefs.h](../../system/ulib/ddk/include/ddk/protodefs.h).
+They are grouped based on the protocols they implement.
+The driver protocols are defined in [ddk/include/ddk/protodefs.h](../../system/ulib/ddk/include/ddk/protodefs.h).
+For example, a USB ethernet driver goes in [system/dev/ethernet](../../system/dev/ethernet) rather than [system/dev/usb](../../system/dev/usb) because it implements an ethernet protocol.
+However, drivers that implement the USB stack are in [system/dev/usb](../../system/dev/usb) because they implement USB protocols.

 In the driver's `rules.mk`, the `MODULE_TYPE` should be `driver`.
 This will install the driver shared lib in `/boot/driver/`.